 Geographic Context

-The town is situated on the A342 highway, a route that parallels the coast.
 This highway connects several major urban centers in the region.
 The road runs between Calabar to the southeast and Aba to the west.
-The state capital, Uyo, is located on this same road just to the east of Ikot Ekpene.
-Umuahia is identified as the next major town to the north.
 This positioning places Ikot Ekpene within a network of significant towns in the south-southern part of Nigeria.

 Demographics